-OHA A/ODE Requirements Hybrid/Onsite Plan student and staff dysregulation.
+OHA VODE Requirements Hybrid/Onsite Plan student and staff dysregulation.
 Recognize that there could be new and different antecedents and setting events with the additional requirements and expectations for the 2020-21 school year.
 Establish a proactive plan for daily routines designed to build self- regulation skills; self-regulation skill-building sessions can be short (5-10 minutes), and should take place at times when the student is regulated and/or is not demonstrating challenging behaviors.
 Ensure all staff are trained to support de-escalation, provide lagging skill instruction, and implement alternatives to restraint and seclusion.
-Ensure that staff are trained in effective, evidence-based methods for developing and maintaining their own level of self-regulation and resilience to enable them to remain calm and able to support struggling students as well as colleagues.
-Plan for the impact of behavior mitigation strategies on public health and safety requirements: Student elopes from area If staff need to intervene for student safety, staff should: Use empathetic and calming verbal interactions (i.e. "This seems hard right now.
+Ensure that staff are trained in effective, evidence-based methods for developing and maintaining their own level of self-regulation and resilience to enable them to remain calm and able to support struggling students as well as colleagues. Ш Plan for the impact of behavior mitigation strategies on public health and safety requirements: Student elopes from area If staff need to intervene for student safety, staff should: If staff need to intervene for student safety, staff should: Use empathetic and calming verbal interactions (i.e. "This seems hard right now.
 Help me understand How can I help?") to attempt to re-regulate the student without physical intervention.
 Use the least restrictive interventions possible to maintain physical safety for the student and staff.
 Wash hands after a close interaction.
 Note the interaction on the appropriate contact log.
-If unexpected interaction with other stable cohorts accurate these contents must be noted in the appropriate. occurs, those contacts must be noted in the appropriate contact logs.
+If unexpected interaction with other stable cohorts occurs, those contacts must be noted in the appropriate contact logs.
 Student engages in behavior that requires them to be isolated from peers and results in a room clear. o If students leave the classroom: Preplan for a clean and safe alternative space that maintains physical safety for the student and staff Ensure physical distancing and separation occur, to the maximum extent possible.
 Use the least restrictive interventions possible to maintain physical safety for the student and staff.
 Wash hands after a close interaction.
 Note the interaction on the appropriate contact log.
+If we weeked interaction with other stable separts.
+The proposed distance in the stable separts.
+The proposed distance is a stable separts.
+The proposed distance is a stable separts.
 If unexpected interaction with other stable cohorts occurs, those contacts must be noted in the appropriate contact logs.
-Student engages in physically aggressive behaviors that proclude the possibility of maintaining physical distance. preclude the possibility of maintaining physical distance and/or require physical de-escalation or intervention techniques other than restraint or seclusion (e.g., hitting, biting, spitting, kicking, self-injurious behavior).
+Student engages in physically aggressive behaviors that preclude the possibility of maintaining physical distance and/or require physical de-escalation or intervention techniques other than restraint or seclusion (e.g., hitting, biting, spitting, kicking, self-injurious behavior).
 If staff need to intervene for student safety, staff should: Maintain student dignity throughout and following the incident.
 Use empathetic and calming verbal interactions (i.e. "This seems hard right now.
 Help me understand How can I help?") to attempt to re-regulate the student without physical intervention.
 Use the least restrictive interventions possible to maintain physical safety for the student and staff Wash hands after a close interaction.
 Note the interaction on the appropriate contact log.
-If you are add interaction with the property and appropriate contact log.
 If unexpected interaction with other stable cohorts occurs, those contacts must be noted in the appropriate contact logs.